jonas089/Rust/Readme.md

 the smaller coding examples from the Rust book, that i've done are in Small_Practicals/src/main.rs

 ## Latest Changes:
++ Added a directory for the Lets_Get_Rusty youtube tutorial series.
+The Series basically covers the book, however, I'll definitely finish both.
+The programmer's perspective has proven very useful in achieving a better understanding of syntax so far and I'm slowly building up some confidence in Rust.
 + Began to work on Chapter 13.2, which is much easier than 13.1.
 Iterator examples in Chapter_13 main.rs.

 + I struggled with Chapter 13.1, syntax and in particular lifetime are quite difficult to get used to and I don't yet fully understand either.
 However, I do see some progress.